Introduction: Vision Science Graduate Program

 - Produce a written original thesis of high quality and successfully defend it orally.

 Admission: Doctor of Philosophy in Vision Science/Master of Science in Vision Science

 For admission into the MS or PhD program, a bachelor’s degree from a regionally accredited college or university (or equivalent) is required, along with the completion of all prerequisite coursework.

 It is generally expected that students will have earned a Master’s degree before beginning a PhD program.
 However, applicants with a bachelor’s degree and strong research background can be considered for the PhD program.
 Applicants who desire a PhD degree but do not have a Master’s degree and have not demonstrated research capabilities should apply for the MS program.
 After no less than one year of study, they may be eligible to transfer into the PhD program.
 Individuals who are in the process of earning a bachelor’s degree from an accredited institution may be admitted into the PhD or the MS program.

 All prerequisite courses must have been taken with traditional classroom teaching (online program is not acceptable) and must be completed with a grade of “C” or higher (grades of “C-” or lower are not acceptable).
 Where possible, all courses should be those intended for science majors.
 All science prerequisites (Biology, Physics, and Chemistry) must include a laboratory.

-- General Physics: a standard two-semester course or the quarter system equivalent of one year of study.
-Need not be calculus-based.
+- General Physics: a standard two-semester course or the quarter system equivalent of one year of study; need not be calculus-based

-- Statistics: a standard (3 semester credits or 4 quarter credits) of statistics study from Department of Mathematics, Psychology, Sociology or Statistics.
+- Statistics: a standard one-semester course (3 semester credits or 4 quarter credits) of statistics study from Department of Mathematics, Psychology, Sociology or Statistics.
 A biostatistics course is acceptable; courses from Business and Economics departments do not meet this requirement.